ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 ## What is a data structure?

 Data is a collection of facts or description of things, for example, a list of names.

-Data structures are containers that are used to <i>efficiently</i>  store, organize(sort) and manage(insert, update, remove) the collected data.
+Data structures store data and can <i>efficiently</i> organize (sort) and manage (insert, update, remove) it.

-A sheet of paper could be a simple example of what a data structure is.
-It can store data but organizing and managing the data needs to be done manually by someone, and could become a tedious and inefficient process really quick.
+A sheet of paper can store data but organizing and managing it needs to be done manually by someone, becoming tedious and inefficient process really quick.

 {:refdef: style="text-align: center;"}
 ![what is data](/assets/data-structures/what-is-data.png)